 Armament

-"Aurora"- Russian armored cruiser I rank type "Diana".
-He took part in the Tsushima battle.
-The cruiser "Aurora" gained worldwide fame by giving a signal with a blank shot from the gun to the beginning of the October Revolution of 1917.
+"Aurora"- Russian armored cruiser of the 1st rank of the Diana type.
+Took part in the Battle of Tsushima.
+The cruiser "Aurora" gained worldwide fame by firing a blank signal from a gun at the beginning of the October Revolution of 1917.
 During the Great Patriotic War, the ship took part in the defense of Leningrad.
-After the end of the war, he continued to serve as a blockship training ship and a museum, moored on the river.
+After the end of the war, he continued to serve as a training block ship and museum, mooring on the river.
 Neva in St. Petersburg.
-During this time, the Aurora has become a symbol of the Russian fleet and is now an object of Russia's cultural heritage.
+During this time, the Aurora became a symbol ship of the Russian fleet and is now an object of Russian cultural heritage.

 General information

-The cruiser "Aurora", like other ships of its type ("Diana" and "Pallada"), was built according to the shipbuilding program of 1895 with the aim of " equalization of our naval forces with the German and with the forces of the secondary states adjacent to the Baltic".
-Diana-class cruisers became one of the first armored cruisers in Russia, the development of which took into account, first of all, the experience of foreign countries.
-Nevertheless, for their time (in particular, during the Russo-Japanese War), ships of this type turned out to be ineffective due to the “backwardness” of many tactical and technical elements (speed, armament, armor).
+The cruiser "Aurora", like other ships of its type ("Diana" and "Pallada"), was built according to the shipbuilding program of 1895 with the goal of " equations of our naval forces with the German and with the forces of secondary states adjacent to the Baltic" The Diana-class cruisers became one of the first armored cruisers in Russia, the development of which took into account, first of all, the experience of foreign countries.
+Nevertheless, for their time (in particular, during the Russo-Japanese War), ships of this type turned out to be ineffective due to the “backwardness” of many tactical and technical elements (speed, weapons, armor).

 History of creation